netvl/scala-guidelines/src/code-style/naming.md

 Constants must always be defined in objects.
 If a constant is only used in one class, then it should be defined in its companion object.
 If a constant is used in multiple classes, it should be defined in some common object.

-Constants must not be defined in package objects.
+Constants must not be defined in package objects, with potential exception of type class instances declarations.

-## Getters
+## Getters and setters

 Do not prefix getters with `get`, just name the getter after the thing it retrieves: